jnozzi/cocoadev.com/markdown/InstallEventLoopIdleTimer.md

 ----

 Strange, my documentation conflicts with the header files.
-That's why I recommended that you use General/NewEventLoopTimerUPP(), but the header actually does have (and want) General/NewEventLoopIdleTimerUPP().
+That's why I recommended that you use NewEventLoopTimerUPP(), but the header actually does have (and want) NewEventLoopIdleTimerUPP().

-Looking at the header, your declaration for General/DoIdle() doesn't match the prototype.
+Looking at the header, your declaration for DoIdle() doesn't match the prototype.
 You need to reverse the second and third parameters.

 ----